Siege of Zaragoza (1808): The siege

 The French penetrated the city in several places but were unable to make any further progress and once again were forced to retreat.
-This assault became famous for the story of the Maid of Zaragoza: Agustina Zaragoza.
+This assault became famous for the story of the Maid of Aragon: Agustina Saragossa.
 Her lover was an artillery sergeant at the Portillo Gate.
 The entire crew of his gun were killed before they could fire off their last round.
 Agustina ran forward taking the lighted match from her dead lover's hands and fired the cannon.
 The French were hit by a round of grapeshot at close range and their attack was broken.
 Palafox said he personally witnessed this event and Agustina was commissioned as a sub-lieutenant.

 During this assault on 2 July 1808 the French suffered 200 dead and 300 wounded.
 Verdier therefore decided not to make any further assaults and settled down for a siege.
 Unfortunately for him he had insufficient men to fully blockade the city and the Spanish were able to be supplied from the north bank of the Ebro river most of the time.

 In the second half of July the French concentrated on capturing the Capuchin and Trinitarian convents of San Jose, which were to the west of Zaragoza.
 By 24 July 1808 these were all captured by the French.

 On 4 August the French began a heavy artillery bombardment and silenced the Spanish guns and made several breaches in the walls.
 At 2pm Verdier launched a massive assault with thirteen battalions in three columns and penetrated deep into Zaragoza.
+Verdier demanded Palafox's surrender to which he replied "War to the knife".

 By evening the French had taken half of the city but the Spanish counter-attacked and pushed the French out except for a small wedge surrounded by the Spanish.

 By this time the French had suffered around 462 killed and 1,505 wounded.
 The Spanish had suffered similar or even higher losses but still outnumbered the French.

 The fighting continued for several days but the assault had effectively failed ensuring the failure of the siege.
 On 19 July 1808 a French army under General Dupont were forced to surrender at Bailén and this made both sides realise the French would have to retreat.
 Palafox halted his offensive operations, but Verdier responded with an artillery bombardment to use up all the ammunition he could not carry away.

 Finally on 14 August 1808 Verdier blew up all the strongpoints he held and withdrew.
 Among the strongpoints was the abbey of Santa Engracia, which was blown up.
 This was the end of the first siege of Zaragoza.

 In total the French had 3,500 casualties during the siege.
 Spanish losses of 2,000 were admitted at the time; however, a figure of 5,000 is more probable.